Since its release in December 2013, Divi has come a long way and you’ve surely already read reviews about it.

 Freelancers and agencies

-In addition, with the portability options, you'll quickly retrieve a layout made on one site, to adapt it to another.
+In addition, with the portability options, you’ll quickly retrieve a layout made on one website, to adapt it to another.

 How efficient is that, right?

 Furthermore, with the role editor and its very fine settings, you’ll easily create a custom role for your client, and choose which options he or she can manipulate.